 How do you submit a grant?

-If you want to submit a grant DO IT early in the academic year or at the beginning of spring semester because at this point in the year we have the most money, and requests are more likely to be funded.
+If you want to submit a grant do it EARLY in the academic year or at the beginning of the spring semester because at this point in the year we have the most money, and requests are more likely to be funded.

-In order to submit a grant, you will need to get in touch with two SAAB representatives (they don’t have to be me, but one of them can be) at least two weeks before you plan to submit your proposal (a list of SAAB reps can be found on our website).
+In order to submit a grant, you will need to get in touch with two SAAB representatives (they don’t have to be me, but one of them should be if it’s related to ENVS) at least two weeks before you plan to submit your proposal.
+You can find a list of SAAB reps on our website.